Type constructor with unit (return) and bind (>>=),

 abs :: Monad m => m a -> Codensity m a

-If you use Codensity (Free f)
+If you use Codensity (Free f) instead of Free f:

 (m >>= f) >>= g